 They too saw the importance of mom taking care of mom for a change.

 And that is the thing with motherhood—it can surprise us.
 Our kids can surprise us and we can surprise ourselves, and I swear sometimes we are our own worst enemies.
 We think and overthink, and analyze and overanalyze, and worry and anticipate, and my god do we know how to fear.
 We fear that we aren’t good enough, that they won’t feel loved enough, that whatever it is we are doing or feeling makes us bad moms.
-But now more than ever, during a pandemic when anxieties are high and demands are higher, we need to stop and breathe and make ourselves a priority before we crumble in resentment and exhaustion.
+But now more than ever, we need to stop and breathe and make ourselves a priority before we crumble in resentment and exhaustion.

 We need to prioritize self care.